Gemzar prices near Virginia Beach, VA

 DRUG INTERACTIONS: Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 PRECAUTIONS: Before using gemcitabine, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, radiation treatment, heart problems (such as irregular heartbeat, heart failure).
 This drug may make you drowsy.
 Alcohol or marijuana (cannabis) can make you more drowsy.
 Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Limit alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 Gemcitabine can make you more likely to get infections or may worsen any current infections.
 Avoid contact with people who have infections that may spread to others (such as chickenpox, measles, flu).
 Consult your doctor if you have been exposed to an infection or for more details.
 Do not have immunizations/vaccinations without the consent of your doctor.
 Avoid contact with people who have recently received live vaccines (such as flu vaccine inhaled through the nose).
 To lower the chance of getting cut, bruised, or injured, use caution with sharp objects like razors and nail cutters, and avoid activities such as contact sports.
 Older female adults are more sensitive to the side effects of this medication, especially the risk of infection and easy bruising/bleeding.
 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using gemcitabine.
 Gemcitabine may harm an unborn baby.
+Your doctor should order a pregnancy test before you start this medication.
 Women should ask about reliable forms of birth control while using this medication and for 6 months after stopping treatment.
 Men should ask about reliable forms of birth control while using this medication and for 3 months after stopping treatment.
 If you or your partner becomes pregnant, talk to your doctor right away about the risks and benefits of this medication.
 It is unknown if this medication passes into breast milk.
 Because of the possible risk to the infant, breast-feeding while using this drug and for 1 week after stopping treatment is not recommended.
 Consult your doctor before breast-feeding.

 Conditions Commonly Treated by Gemzar